-Annette Nazareth leads Davis Polk & Wardwell’s Trading and Markets practice in the firm’s Financial Institutions Group, which is one of the most widely recognized practices in the field.
-She also serves as the Managing Partner of the firm’s Washington, D.C. office.
+Annette Nazareth is a Senior Counsel of Davis Polk & Wardwell.
+She also currently serves as the Operating Lead of a private-sector led international Taskforce on Scaling Voluntary Carbon Markets.
+Until recently Ms. Nazareth headed the Trading and Markets practice in Davis Polk’s Financial Institutions Group, which is one of the most widely recognized practices in the field.
+She also served as head of the firm’s Washington, D.C. office.
 Ms. Nazareth is an experienced financial markets regulator, former SEC Commissioner, and recognized authority on financial markets regulatory issues.
-She regularly advises boards of directors on corporate governance and enforcement matters and nonfinancial sector corporations that are subject to government regulatory and enforcement actions.
-She also advises domestic and international clients across a broad range of complex legislative and financial regulatory matters.
+She has spent much of her career advising boards of directors on corporate governance matters and corporations that were subject to regulatory and enforcement actions.
+She also advised domestic and international clients, including broker-dealers, swap dealers, exchanges, clearinghouses and other financial institutions, across a broad range of complex financial regulatory and legislative matters.

 Ms. Nazareth graduated from Columbia University School of Law, where she was a Harlan Fiske Stone Scholar, and Brown University, where she graduated magna cum laude and Phi Beta Kappa.